-This holiday season, my first book (which deals with many of the ideas and themes in this book, will be published through University of Illinois Press.
+This holiday season, my first book (which deals with many of the ideas and themes in this blog), will be published through University of Illinois Press.
 I’m over the moon to get this collection of uplifting narratives about the city I adore out into the world.
 Energy Never Dies: Afro-Optimism and Creativity in Chicago outlines the undefeatable culture of Black Chicago, past and present.

 ABOUT THE BOOK

 From Afro Sheen to Theaster Gates and from Soul Train to Chance the Rapper, Black Chicago draws sustenance from a culture rooted in self-determination, aspiration, and hustle.
 Ayana Contreras embarks on a journey to share the implausible success stories and breathtaking achievements of Black Chicago’s artists and entrepreneurs.
 Past and present generations speak with one another, maintaining a vital connection to a beautiful narrative of Black triumph and empowerment that still inspires creativity and pride.
 Contreras weaves a hidden history from these true stories and the magic released by undervalued cultural artifacts.
 As she does, the idea that the improbable is always possible emerges as an indestructible Afro-Optimism that binds a people together.

 Passionate and enlightening, Energy Never Dies uses the power of storytelling to show how optimism and courage fuel the dreams of Black Chicago.